bryantsai/storm-docker/README.md

 drwxr-xr-x 1 root root  136 Oct  2 12:46 zookeeper
 ```

 Note that by default a volume of current directory is mounted on `/code`.
 If you'd like to change it to map other directory, simply modify `fig.yml` to change the volumes of service "cli".
+Also, since Nimbus Thrift port is exposed, you can also submit topologies from the outside.

 You can also access Kafka command line in the same manner: